 The Art Department aims to provide a broad and balanced curriculum across the Key Stages that enables students to maximise their full potential.
-Schemes of work are designed to ensure that all students have the ability to progress and achieve.
+Schemes of work are designed to ensure that all students have the opportunity to progress and achieve.
 Students are encouraged to develop ideas by using the inspiration of others, experimenting with a wide range of materials and observing the world around them.
 The department aims to deliver exciting and engaging art lessons, and we achieve consistently excellent results.
 The department offers OCR GCSE and AQA A Level in Fine Art.
 Student work is continually monitored and assessed and the opportunity for study support is provided on a daily basis.
 The hard work of students is showcased in the annual Art Exhibition at the end academic year.

 Art through the Key Stages